BroadbentT/ROP-TRICKS/README.md

 ![Screenshot](picture1.png)

 ## BITTERMAN EXPLOIT
-Worked examples of the exploit using the vulnerable binary, bitterman.
+Worked examples of the exploit using the vulnerable file - 'bitterman'.

 | LANGUAGE | FILENAME      | MD5 HASH                         | DESCRIPTION |
 |--------  |---------      |---------                         | -----          |